 I set the alarm for 4 AM and, natch, hit the snooze button when the phone rang at that ungodly hour.
-At 4.05 the Mrs suggested that I should stop procrastinating and booted me out of bed.
-I procrastinated a bit more downstairs, filling my bag with fluids and snacks and having a coffee and pondering life but just before 5AM I headed off, meeting a dog walker as I crossed the bridge over the Dee into England.
+At 4.05, the Mrs suggested that I should stop procrastinating and booted me out of bed.
+I procrastinated a little more downstairs, filling my bag with fluids and pondering life.
+But just before 5 AM, I headed off, meeting a dog walker as I crossed the bridge over the Dee.
 We agreed that it was a nice morning, which it was, and I headed along the English bank towards Chester.
 That was the last soul I saw for three hours.

 It was only as I crossed back across the Dee, so with the Duke of Westminster’s Estates on my right that I started meeting the odd dog walker as, amazingly, I was getting quite close to Chester.
-I opted to do an extra minute or two so that I could actually touch the Chester by-pass and started heading back at 8.34 AM confidnt that I’d be home before one PM, after eleven miles I do tend to slow a bit.
+I opted to do an extra minute or two so that I could actually touch the Chester by-pass and started heading back at 8.34 AM confident that I’d be home before one PM, after eleven miles I do tend to slow a bit.
 I was delayed by chatting to Nick from Woodlarks and sending him the picture below and discussing the wild garlic, the smell of which was everywhere.

 But I marched on and kept a reasonable pace until I came to a big long field about three miles from home with a sign at the Chester end saying “beware of the bulls.”
-I had spotted the creatures on my way out towards Chester but they were ambling on the far side and I walked on the near side, where a fence with two strands of barbed wire seperates the field from a fairly steep river bank covered with nettles.
+I had spotted the creatures on my way out towards Chester but they were ambling on the far side and I walked on the near side, where a fence with two strands of barbed wire separates the field from a fairly steep river bank covered with nettles.
 Maybe the bulls will stay away from me, I told myself, more in hope than belief, and strode on.
 But, about 800 yards from the end of the field, I found my path blocked by a herd of bulls.
 “Shoo” I said defiantly.
-But instead of fleeing, the herd came towards me so that I felt that I had no choice but to climb under the barbed wire and wade through waist high nettles on an uneven surface until I had passed the bulls.
+But instead of fleeing, the herd came towards me so that I felt that I had no choice but to climb under the barbed wire and wade through waist-high nettles on an uneven surface until I had passed the bulls.

 But they simply followed me along the river on the other side of the fence, cutting off any escape back to the field.

-The cows followed me until I came, as the country man must have known that I would, to an enormous bramble bush stretching from the wire down to the river.
+The cows followed me until I came, as the countryman must have known that I would, to an enormous bramble bush stretching from the wire down to the river.
 The cows crowded to the wire.
 I was not going to slither under it to among their very large feet which they stamped as if irate.
 I could have waited for rescue but that could have taken all day.
 So I started to climb through a half opening in the bush.

-I then I discovered that I was in nettles six foot high.
+I then discovered that I was in nettles six feet high.
 I tried to proceed by treading on the stems of some and walking in the space cleared.
 I slipped and tumbled down the bank stopping just short of the water with my bag in front of me and my glasses on the ground.
 I had to push myself up by putting my hands on crushed nettles.
 Slowly I clambered up the bank and found a large branch to both bat back nettles and to prop myself up so that I did not fall again.
-At the top there were the ffing cows (advertised as bulls) staring at me again.
+At the top, there were the ffing cows (advertised as bulls) staring at me again.

 Luckily, by the time I reached the end of the field the cows had lost interest in me.
 I climbed under the wire and headed home which I still made well before 1 PM.
-As a one time professional chain smoker, I can say that I was never out of breath.
+As a one-time professional chain smoker, I can say that I was never out of breath.
 My feet and legs ached a bit but not so much that I could not have done another ten miles as I will do on the 11th.
 So that is all well and good.
 I am ready for the Woodlarks challenge.
 I suppose my intense gardening here at the Welsh hovel has actually made me a bit fitter.

 But I was in agony.
 My arms were buzzing and stinging as if thousands of ants were crawling all over them.
 The blood had just about stopped flowing when I got home but there are cuts and grazes across my arms.
 I did some lawn mowing until the Mrs pitched up with some pills supplied by her mother, a retired Shipman, and she sent me to bed until the pain eased and I could be sent off to make supper.